Ramiz Sadiku: Early life

-Sadiku was born in 1915 in Peć/Pejë into an ethnic Albanian family.
+Sadiku was born in 1915 in Pejë into an ethnic Albanian family.
 He completed elementary and high school in the city and then enrolled in the University of Belgrade Faculty of Law.

-Even as a student in the Peć high school, he was a member of the Revolutionary Youth Organization.
+Even as a student in the Pejë high school, he was a member of the Revolutionary Youth Organization.
 In 1931, he was one of the co-founders of a sports club named Future in which revolutionary youth gathered.
 Since the club was quickly shut down, Ramiz was arrested and spent time in prison.
-He became a member of the League of Communist Youth of Yugoslavia (SKOJ) in 1933 and a member of the League of Communists of Yugoslavia (SKJ) in 1936.
-Soon thereafter he became a bureau member of the SKJ District Committee for Kosovo and Metohija.
+He became a member of the League of Communist Youth of Yugoslavia (SKOJ) in 1933 and a member of the Communist Party of Yugoslavia (KPJ) in 1936.
+Soon thereafter he became a bureau member of the KPJ District Committee for Kosovo and Metohija.

 Pre-Second World War

 In 1938, Sadiku requested to Kosovo students, SKOJ members and other SKJ District Committee for Kosovo and Metohija members that they publish a decree demanding the "national equality of Albanians."
-This decree to the government of the Kingdom of Yugoslavia demanded that the "emigration of Albanians be stopped and that their property stops being ceased."
+This decree to the government of the Kingdom of Yugoslavia demanded that the "emigration of Albanians be stopped and that their property stops being seized."
 Ramiz and 68 other Communists took part in writing this decree and the decree made widespread headlines (it was also sent to the League of Nations in Geneva.